luxfi/teleport/README.md

-# LUX Bridge
+# LUX Teleport
-LUX Bridge is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature on the bridge.
+LUX Teleport is comprised of Multi-Party Compute (MPC) nodes which perform oracle operations and MPC signature on the bridge.

 ## Bridge Features
-LUX Bridge has the following features:
+LUX Teleport has the following features:

 1. Decentralized oracle operations using MPC
 2. Decentralized permissioning using MPC